A Guide To The 5/1 ARM Loan: What It Is And How It Works

 How exactly does a 5/1 ARM work?
 Let's break down how this type of home loan operates.

 The first number in the adjustable-rate mortgage corresponds with the duration of the loan’s fixed-rate interest rate period, the "5" in 5/1.
-A 7/1 ARM and a 10/1 ARM both offer longer teaser rates.
+A 7/1 ARM and a 10/1 ARM both offer longer initial rates.
 In both of these, the fixed-rate periods are 7 and 10, respectively.
-Some types of ARMs offer a shorter teaser rate, such as a 3/1 ARM.
+Some types of ARMs offer a shorter initial rate, such as a 3/1 ARM.

 Unlike a fixed-rate mortgage, the fixed-rate period in an ARM only stays fixed for the number of years indicated in its name.
 In a fixed-rate mortgage, your interest rate and payment stays the same throughout the life of the loan.